-The "HERE" hyperlink takes the reader to the court's internet website page, specifically to the Forms subpage where the Bill of Costs (AO 133) and Instructions form can be downloaded.
+The "HERE" link takes the reader to the court's internet website page, specifically to the "Forms" subpage where the "Bill of Costs (AO 133) and Instructions" form can be downloaded.

 The local rule makes several important clarifications to Rule 54(d)(1) and 28 U.S.C. § 1920.
 First, it informs the court and the parties that all final orders or judgments in civil cases must make mention of costs - which party is awarded costs or whether the parties shall bear their own fees and costs.
 Since many judgments fail to make such a specific instruction, the next sentence instructs the clerk to award costs to the prevailing party or parties in a case.
-If a judgment makes no mention of costs, and the prevailing party files a bill of costs, the clerk will award costs.
-Ideally, the final order8 or final judgment in a case will declare whether costs are awarded, who the prevailing party is, or whether fees and costs are to be borne by the parties.
-Counsel is not required to file a motion for clarification with the court seeking amendment to the judgment to specify a cost award, since the clerk will proceed with
+If a judgment makes no mention of costs, and the prevailing party files a bill of costs, the clerk will conduct the taxation of costs hearing and award costs.
+Ideally the final order8 or final judgment in a case will declare whether costs are awarded, who the prevailing party is, or whether fees and costs are to be borne by the parties.
+Counsel are not required to file a motion for clarification with the court seeking amendment to the judgment to specify a cost award,